fire-archive/DesignConcepts/chapters/level_10.md

 -   When writing linear stories, we can learn a lot from the last couple of centuries.
 Aristotle tells us that stories should be a believable chain of causes and effects brought about by the main character, and that stories should have a beginning, middle and end.
 McKee tells us that story is about forms, that story is about change, and that character is more important than characterization.
 Campbell gives us the Hero's Journey story form, which is useful when writing stories about heros.

--   There are several different non-linear story structures that allow for player choices to influence the story.
+-   There are several different non-linear story structures that allow for play\-er choices to influence the story.
 They all have advantages and disadvantages.

 Have a restful weekend, and I'll see you back here on Monday, August 3 at noon GMT.